-Another state that has a high demand for the security industry is Virginia.
+Another state that has a high demand for the security industry in Virginia.
 With just over 100,000 security professionals employed in the state, they have average salaries of $48,000, which is one of the highest in the nation.
 This is also because there is an opportunity for growth in this state for those in the security field.
 Because of this, Virginia is one of the best states for jobs in security.

-Virginia is home to many federal security workers who work in Washington DC or live and work in Virginia that borders the United States capital.
-Because of its proximity, many corporations and smaller government agencies utilize Virginia as their headquarter location.
+Virginia is home to many federal security workers who work in Washington DC or live and work in Virginia which borders the United States capital.
+Because of its proximity, many corporations and smaller government agencies utilize Virginia as their headquarters location.
 Also, there are several military bases and a significant population compared to its southern neighbors.
 Those employed in the security industry have the options to take the analytical route as a security analyst, pursue a career as a federal agent, or move forward in law enforcement in their local area.

 Security Workers: 103,270

 When you are looking into the public or private security sectors, you may have concerns about your career objectives.
 Is security a good career for your goals?
 Do you need to obtain a higher level of education for your job?
 The security job market is changing to reflect different industries and their requirements.